The Origin of Mass

 Only the second alternative can be used in the case considered here, since we wish to explain the existence of mass in a configuration in which the basic constituents have no mass.

 We will therefore investigate the situation of two fundamental ("basic") particles, which have no mass and which are bound to each other at a separation r0 .
-Such a bond at a distance is, as we have explained, realised by a multipole field, meaning that one particle (B) resides at the minimum of the potential of the field due to other particle (A) and vice versa, as shown in the figure 2.1.
+Such a bond at a distance is, as we have mentioned, realised by a multipole field, meaning that one particle (B) resides at the minimum of the potential of the field due to other particle (A) and vice versa, as shown in the figure 2.1.
 In each case, U is the binding potential.

 Figure 2.1: